issaceee/isaac-vault/Readings/Texts/Paper 3/Moby Dick/Moby Dick.md

 - “ I was preparing to hear some good stories about whaling; to my no small surprise nearly every man maintained a profound silence.
 And not only that, but they looked embarrassed.”

 ## ch.
 6
+- “But, besides the Feegeeans, Tongatobooarrs, Erromanggoans, Pannangians, and Brighggians, and, besides the wild specimens of the whaling-craft which unheeded reel about the streets, you will see other sights still more curious, certainly more comical.
+There weekly arrive in this town scores of green Vermonters and New Hampshire men, all athirst for gain and glory in the fishery.”

-- “o omnipotent is art; which in many a district of New Bedford has superinduced bright terraces of flowers upon the barren refuse rocks thrown aside at creation’s final day.”
+- “so omnipotent is art; which in many a district of New Bedford has superinduced bright terraces of flowers upon the barren refuse rocks thrown aside at creation’s final day.”
 	- “You must go to New Bedford to see a brilliant wedding; for, they say, they have reservoirs of oil in every house, and every night recklessly burn their lengths in spermaceti candles.”
 	- the pleasures of the town are made possible with the whaling/fishing buysinesses

 ## ch.
 7
+- “Each silent worshipper seemed purposely sitting apart from the other, as if each silent grief were insular and incommunicable.
+The chaplain had not yet arrived; and there these silent islands of men and women sat steadfastly eyeing several marble tablets, with black borders, masoned into the wall on either side the pulpit”
+	- Foreshadowing to death

+- “Oh! ye whose dead lie buried beneath the green grass; who standing among flowers can say—here, here lies my beloved; ye know not the desolation that broods in bosoms like these.
+What bitter blanks in those black-bordered marbles which cover no ashes!
+What despair in those immovable inscriptions!
+What deadly voids and unbidden infidelities in the lines that seem to gnaw upon all Faith, and refuse resurrections to the beings who have placelessly perished without a grave”
+	- death in the sea --> without a grave, forever lost/wandering, no relief to the surviving family and friends --> elevates the danger

+- “But Faith, like a jackal, feeds among the tombs, and even from these dead doubts she gathers her most vital hope.”